Bleeding Disorders of Cats

 Most clotting proteins are produced in the liver.
-Therefore, liver disease can lead to decreased production of clotting proteins, particularly Factors VII, IX, X, and XI.
+Therefore, liver disease can lead to decreased production of clotting proteins.
 Small to large decreases in clotting proteins can result after severe liver disease.
 Fortunately, few animals with liver disease experience abnormal bleeding.

-Cats that eat rat poison may have blood clotting problems because the poison reduces the liver's production of clotting proteins (see Poisoning: Rodenticide Poisoning).
+Cats that eat rat poison may have blood clotting problems because some types of rat poison reduce the liver’s production of clotting proteins.
 Affected animals may have blood clots and bruises in multiple tissues.
 If you suspect your cat has eaten any type of rat or mouse poison, this is an emergency and an immediate trip to your veterinarian is recommended.

 Disorders of platelets include having too few platelets (thrombocytopenia) or having platelets that do not work properly.
 Each type of disorder can be either congenital (present at birth) or acquired later in life.
 Thrombocytosis is having too many platelets in response to a physiologic or disease process or, rarely, as a component of cancer.

 Acquired thrombocytopenias are reported frequently in cats and dogs and rarely in other species.
 Numerous causes have been identified, including immune system destruction of platelets, cancer, liver disease, infectious diseases, certain drugs, and unknown causes.

 Thrombocytopenia caused by drugs occurs in cats.
 Some drugs and classes of drugs (including estrogen and some antibiotics) suppress platelet production in the bone marrow.
 Other drugs (including aspirin, acetaminophen, penicillin, and others) destroy platelets circulating in the bloodstream.
 Drug reactions are rare and unpredictable.
 Platelets usually return to normal shortly after the drug is discontinued.
 Drug-induced bone marrow suppression may last longer, however.
 If your cat is taking one of these drugs, your veterinarian will likely monitor the blood count to check for any serious reductions in the number of platelets.